-The proposed amendment as currently presented would (1) eliminate the Regional Stakeholder Committee (RSC) as it has operated successfully over the past decade and substitute in its place two new entities, as well as (2) make other changes that together, in our judgment, weaken rather than strengthen the Alaska Unified Plan.
-If implemented, these changes would undo much of the progress that has been achieved in terms of the involvement of stakeholders and the public in oil spill response and clean-up preparation since the Exxon Valdez oil spill.
+The amendment as presently drafted would eliminate the Regional Stakeholder Committee (RSC) as it has operated successfully over the past decade and substitute in its place two new entities and make other changes that, in our judgment, weaken rather than strengthen the Alaska Unified Plan.
+If implemented, these changes would undo much of the progress that has been achieved in terms of citizen and stakeholder involvement in oil spills since the Exxon Valdez oil spill.

-The recently proposed amendment is essentially the same that was provided to the PWSRCAC in 2013.
-At that time, PWSRCAC sent a letter dated November 5, 2013 (copy enclosed) to ADEC with specific critique of the items in the proposed amendment that, in the view of the member communities and organizations we represent, signified a major step backward.
-In the three years since then, little has changed in the proposed amendment to improve it from when it was originally proposed.
+The recently proposed amendment is essentially the same that was provided to the Prince William Sound Regional Citizens' Advisory Council (PWSRCAC or Council) in 2013.
+At that time, the Council sent a letter dated November 5, 2013, to ADEC with a specific critique of the many items in the proposed amendment that were, in the view of the communities and organizations in the PWSRCAC, a major step backward.
+In the three years since then, little has changed in the proposed amendment to improve that assessment from 2013.

-The ARRT made the proposed amendment available for public comment on March 25, 2016.
-PWSRCAC will submit its formal comments to the ARRT later this week and will share them with you at that time.
-PWSRCAC has deep concerns about the content and effect of this amendment, which would substantially reduce the role of (1) the RCACs which, as you know, Congress authorized as one of the means to try to help prevent future major oil spills and to help improve oil spill response and cleanup as well as (2) stakeholder groups, including local and tribal governments.
+ADEC, as a member of the Alaska Regional Response Team (ARRT), issued this proposed amendment for public comment on March 25, 2016; public comments are due April 29, 2016.
+The PWSRCAC has substantial concerns about the content and effect of this amendment, which would substantially reduce the role of RCACs (which as you know Congress authorized as one of the means to help better prevent future major oil spills and to help improve oil spill response) as well as the roles of stakeholder groups, including local and tribal governments.

-The proposed changes adversely affect the RSC, the entity through which stakeholder groups are currently provided access to the oil spill command structure for much needed two-way communications during a spill incident.
-The proposed amendment would eliminate the RSC, and replace it with a much less effective structure and a less transparent process for tribal and local governments, the RCACs and other stakeholders potentially affected by oil spills to serve in constructive roles during an incident response.
+The proposed changes relate to the mechanism through which stakeholder groups are provided access to the oil spill command structure for much needed two-way communications during a spill incident.
+The proposed amendment would eliminate the RSC, a proven and effective mechanism that has been in place for over a decade, and replace it with a much less effective and transparent process for tribal and local governments, Regional Citizens' Advisory Councils (RCACs) and other stakeholders potentially affected by oil spills to serve in constructive roles to help deal with oil spills.
+There are no gains in this proposal for the public... only losses!

-Under the existing Unified Plan, the RSC is provided key, timely and essential opportunities for two-way information exchange during an oil spill.
-The RSC currently has official access to the Unified Command and Command Post to receive direct updates on what is happening during an oil spill response and to provide timely input on stakeholder priorities.

-The RSC is also currently provided official access to data about how the spill will be cleaned up, including same-day access to a complete copy of the Incident Action Plan (outlining cleanup activities and priorities).
-The RSC currently provides an opportunity for people with unique and important local knowledge as well as experts with extensive and critical technical expertise to bring their local knowledge and expertise to bear during an oil spill incident.
-They also serve the critically important role of communicating questions raised by stakeholders during a spill response and providing informed answers back to citizens and organizations most affected by and at risk from an oil spill.
+Under the current plan, the RSC has several opportunities for two-way information exchange during an oil spill.
+The RSC has access to the Unified Command and Command Post to receive direct updates on what is happening during the response and to provide input on stakeholder priorities.
+The RSC is also currently provided access to data about how the spill will be cleaned up, including same-day access to a complete copy of the Incident Action Plan (outlining cleanup activities and priorities).
+The RSC provides an opportunity for people with unique and important local knowledge as well as experts with extensive and critical technical expertise to contribute during an incident.
+They also serve the critically important role of communicating questions raised by stakeholders during the spill response and providing informed answers back to citizens and organizations most affected and at risk from an oil spill.

 The proposed changes would split the RSC into two organizations: a Tribal and Local Government (TLG) Group and an Affected Stakeholders (AS) Group.
-Neither group, individually or in combination, would have the same level of access the present RSC has today.
-In the view of PWSRCAC, this is the opposite direction in which the Alaska Unified Plan should be going.
+Neither group, individually or in combination, would have the same level of access as the present RSC.
+In the view of this Citizens' Council, this is not the direction in which the Alaska Unified Plan should be going.

-Specifically, a few of the many examples of how the proposed changes would result in net losses to Alaska's citizens and stakeholders are as follows:
+Specifically, there are many examples of how the proposed changes would result in net losses to Alaska's citizens and stakeholders including the following: